agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     }
 }))
 ```

-For creating selectors in general we recommend using `createSelector`, because it binds the Selector to the Collection
+For creating Selectors in general we recommend using [`createSelector`](#createselector), because it binds the Selector
-without further thinking.
+properly to the Collection without further thinking.

 ### 📭 Props